kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

    ```bash
    export KUBECONFIG={KUBECONFIG_PATH}
    ```
-2. Create two folders in your project - `emitter` and `receiver`.
+2. Create the `emitter` and `receiver` folders in your project.

 ### Create the emitter Function

-1. Go to the `emitter` folder and run Kyma CLI `init` command to initialize a scaffold for your first Function:
+1. Go to the `emitter` folder and run Kyma CLI `init` command to initialize the scaffold for your first Function:

    ```bash
    kyma init function